marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

 }
 {% endhighlight %}

-Notice that for readiness, I decided to implement a query on database that only if successfull will consider the service ready.
+Notice that for readiness, I decided to implement a query on the database that only if successful will consider the service ready.

 If we want to verify if health checks are working, we can run the application and invoke HTTP GET request on **/health/ready** and **/health/live** endpoints: